Powerful Typhoon Maysak brings 100 mph winds to Okinawa, heads for super typhoon status and landfall in Korea

 Meteorologist Robert Speta, a forecaster in Jacksonville, Fla. who used to be with Japanese network NHK News, noted a 101-mph wind gust in Nanjo City, Okinawa on Monday morning Eastern Time.

-While Okinawa is missing the most destructive part of the storm, the small island of Kumejima, may not be so lucky.
+While Okinawa is missing the most destructive part of the storm, the small island of Kumejima, has not been.

-Storm chaser James Reynolds has positioned himself on the island, which is likely to experience the eyewall of the storm, which is the area of the storm where its most intense winds and heaviest rainfall rates are typically located.
+Storm chaser James Reynolds has positioned himself on the island, which is experiencing the eyewall of the storm, which is the area of the storm where its most intense winds and heaviest rainfall rates are typically located.
+A wind gust to 120 mph was recorded at the Kumejima Airport on Monday afternoon Eastern Time.

 After its close call with Okinawa, the storm is forecast to intensify into the equivalent of a Category 4 storm on Monday afternoon, peaking at sustained winds of 140 mph — or possibly higher, before beginning to weaken due to cooler ocean waters and stronger upper atmospheric winds as it moves north-northeast toward South Korea.
 It may even become a super typhoon, which requires sustained winds of at least 150 mph.